Rights of Passage

 Liken him to an artist with a studio full of materials and enthusiasm.
 And for all the tools and technical know-how.
 When the artist’s work is reviewed, the opinion is: ‘What is the artist attempting to reveal This piece does nothing for me’.
-Equipment and knowledge cannot compensate for creative ability, and competence is the result of verbal interaction, trial and many errors.
+Equipment and knowledge cannot compensate for creative ability, and competence results from verbal interaction, trial and many errors.
 There is no doubting artistic growth needs bravery and the taking of chances.
 Wrong directions, blind alleys, creative roadblocks and happy accidents are essential learnings in the artist’s journey.

 Perhaps the worse aspect of his’ way to the stars’ was the deception of Ed’s media presence.
 It portrayed an image of experience and expertise: of course, time-served professionals saw through the smoke.
 A fall was inevitable: with little interest in his output, the wind of truth blew his smoke-screen away.
 Ed thought he could helicopter ride to the summit, not have to climb the mountain.
 Today he stacks supermarket shelves.

 At the outset of his career, a humble attitude and accepting menial positions would have given Ed a higher chance of success.
 He would have climbed the film reel to become recognised as a brilliant editor: inevitably receiving rightful and deserved acclaim.
-By taking the time to establish his presence, and demonstrating a willingness to learn and share and care: the success he craved could have been accomplished.
+By taking the time to establish his presence, and demonstrating a willingness to learn and share and care: he could have accomplished the success he craved.